Melatonin For Kids: Is It safe, Uses, Dosage & Precautions

 4. How long will melatonin last in my child?

-Melatonin, as a sleep aid, can help your little one dose for up to five hours.
+Melatonin, an aid to help with sleep disorders in children, can help your little one dose for up to five hours.
 However, the time may vary according to the formulation, dosage, and the individual taking it (11).

 5. What happens if my child consumes melatonin and doesn’t go to sleep?

-Melatonin should be the last resort to treat insomnia.
+Melatonin should be the last resort to treat insomnia in children.
 However, overusing it or not going to sleep after taking it may lead to drowsiness, headaches, and decreased work efficiency, thereby worsening the condition (12).

 Try managing your child’s sleep problems by adopting good sleep hygiene.
 Ensure minimum napping, limited screen time, a conducive ambient sleep environment (dark and quiet), dinner at least two hours before bedtime, and a consistent sleep schedule for kids (9).
 The OTC melatonin products may vary in content.
 Consult a pediatrician to know the correct dose and discuss alternate non-medicine approaches to help your child sleep better.